ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 ## 3. The Message Queue

-When we use an asynchronous method, the web-api will take care of it’s delay time and place it into the queue as soon as it is resolved.
+When we use an asynchronous method, the web-api will take care of its delay time and place it into the queue as soon as it is resolved.
 When the Call Stack is empty, the message queue is resolved.

-Lets consider this example:
+Let’s consider this example:

 ```javascript
 console.log(1);